- Be able to diagram the human heart, following the blood flow in and out

 - Create a work of art using a paper heart

 - Write a Valentine’s Day poem about a classmate

-At the end of this unit, the students will participate in a charitable event (for examples, decorating heart cookies at an orphanage or nursing home and reading the residents poems or doing a heart craft), as well as their classroom Valentine’s Day party.
+At the end of this unit, the students will participate in a charitable event (for example, decorating heart cookies at an orphanage or nursing home and reading the residents poems or doing a heart craft), as well as their classroom Valentine's Day party.
 Our school also has a "Jump Rope for Heart" day around this time of year.

 These class activities introduce students to the power of their heart and provide an opportunity to talk about maintaining good health.

 Using a fun story and historical facts about Valentine's Day, students consider the different ways people express their feelings for friends and show one another love.